Substate/Substate/README.md

 ## 🌟 Previews

-Extend your state with convenience methods for different preview data.
+Extend your state with convenience properties for different preview data.

 ```swift
 extension Counter {